Ammonia Test

 Assessment of Liver Function

-Ammonia Test Ammonia Test is a vital test that measures the amount of ammonia present in bloodstream.
-Ammonia is a byproduct of the breakdown of proteins, is transformed in the liver which is then converted to Urea, a chemical that is not as toxic and is able to be eliminated safely via urine.
+Ammonia Test is a vital test that measures the amount of NH3 present in bloodstream.
+NH3 is a byproduct of the breakdown of proteins, is transformed in the liver which is then converted to Urea, a chemical that is not as toxic and is able to be eliminated safely via urine.
 This process of conversion is essential in maintaining the healthy levels of ammonia throughout the body.

-Ammonia levels that are elevated in the blood are usually a sign of the presence of liver dysfunction or other issues that impact the metabolism of ammonia.
-When liver disorders are present, such as liver cirrhosis, hepatitis or liver insufficiency, the ability of the liver to convert urea from ammonia is impaired, resulting in the accumulation of ammonia within the blood.
+NH3 levels that are elevated in the blood are usually a sign of the presence of liver dysfunction or other issues that impact the metabolism of NH3.
+When liver disorders are present, such as liver cirrhosis, hepatitis or liver insufficiency, the ability of the liver to convert urea from NH3 is impaired, resulting in the accumulation of ammonia within the blood.
 The buildup of ammonia can cause negative consequences, especially for brain function.
 This can result in a disorder called hepatic encephalopathy.
 Some of the symptoms associated with hepatic-encephalopathy include confusion, disorientation, or at times, even an ensuing coma.

 content-image